aaltomcc/cs-ej4101-fall-2019-036-starter/index.md

-# About the Monorail in Wuppertal
+# About the Suspension Monorail in Wuppertal

 [Wikipedia](https://en.wikipedia.org/wiki/Wuppertal_Schwebebahn): The Wuppertaler Schwebebahn (Wuppertal Suspension Railway) is a suspension railway in Wuppertal, Germany.
 Its full name is
 Anlage einer elektrischen Hochbahn (Schwebebahn), System Eugen Langen.
 It is the oldest electric elevated railway with